-Figure 9.
+Figure 8.
 Virginia and North Carolina counties in 1788.

-In December 1777, Nash County, North Carolina, was created from Edgecombe County.
 In February 1779, Bute County was abolished and split into Warren County and Franklin County.
 In about 1788, William and Mary Bowdoin moved their family to Randolph County, North Carolina.

 Conclusion